liruijia2017/Diffusion-clustering/README.txt

-The code is used for the article "Diffusion clustering: A new density-based clustering algorithm for noisy data" (Submit).
+The code is used for the article "Diffusion clustering: A new density-based clustering algorithm for noisy data" (Submitted).